 In the fourth or fifth grade, when Miss Hobbs was teaching us the rudiments of music, my class accomplished an amazing feat of memory in one flash (many of you probably had the same experience).
-The notes on the five-line music staff, E, G, B, D, and F, could easily be remembered with the help of the simple phrase, "Every Good Boy Does Fine."
-What's more, we learned that the notes in the spaces between the lines were F, A, C, and E, or, as even we tenyear-olds guessed, the word "face."
+The notes on the five line music staff, E, G, B, D, and F, could easily be remembered with the help of a simple phrase, "Every Good Boy Does Fine."
+What's more, we learned that the notes in the spaces between the lines were F, A, C, and E, or, as we ten year olds guessed, the word "face."
 Who could ask for anything more?

 Harry Lorayne teaches us we can ask for everything more!
-He teaches a system of association-called mnemonics-that allows you almost always to bring forth any word in conversation whenever you want it.
+He teaches a system of association - called mnemonics - that allows you to almost always bring forth any word in conversation whenever you want it.